firebolt-db/godocs/docs/Guides/getting-started.md

     <img src="../assets/images/Create%20New%20DB%20From%20%2B.png" alt="New DB" width="700"/>

-3. Enter the name for your database in the **Database Name** field.
+3)  Enter the name for your database in the **Database Name** field.
 For this example, use “tutorial_database” as your database name.
 In Firebolt, the names of engines and databases are **case-sensitive**.
 If you are using both uppercase and lowercase characters in their names, enclose their name inside double quotes (“) when you refer to them in SQL.

     <img src="../assets/images/Tutorial%20DB.png" alt="New DB Name" width="700"/>

 Firebolt creates a new database with the following two default schemas:
-* **public** - A namespace where you can create and manage your database objects including tables, engines and queries.
-The default schema includes **Tables**, **External tables**, and **Views**.
+* **Public** - A namespace where you can create and manage your database objects including tables, engines and queries.
+The default schema includes **tables**, **external tables**, and **views**.
 * **Information_schema** - A standardized set of read-only views that provide metadata about database objects including tables, engines, cost information, and queries.

 You can find these schema by selecting your database under **Databases** in the left navigation pane.
 Next to the name of your database, select the drop-down arrow to expand and view the schemas and their contents.